 Keep a phone with emergency numbers listed near the pool, or program the numbers directly into the phone.
 Do not leave children unattended when you answer the telephone.

 Practice “touch supervision” with children under 5 years old.
 Stay within an arm’s length of the child at all times.
-CPSC statistics show that 54 percent of pool-related fatalities in children under 5 years old from 2007-2009 (the most recent years analyzed) were the result of a lapse in adult supervision.
+CPSC statistics show that 54 percent of pool-related fatalities in children under 5 years old were the result of a lapse in adult supervision.

 Do not swim during rain storms, thunder or lightning.
 Keep rescue equipment, such as a shepherd’s hook or life preserver, close at hand.
 Learn CPR.

 Public Pool Safety